bobbycomet/GriffinUpdater/README.md

   Made with Windows switchers in mind.
 Built for everyone who wants a better PC.</p>
 </div>

-Griffin Updater is part of the Griffin Linux project.
-The name Griffin Updater, the Griffin Linux name, and associated icons are protected under the GPLv3 to preserve the integrity of the branding in all distributed versions.
+The Griffin Updater and Griffin Linux names, logos, and branding are not covered by the GPL license and may not be used to imply endorsement or official affiliation without permission.
+Forks are encouraged, but please rename and rebrand modified versions unless you've received permission to use the original branding.